Oteng-075/OT-GIS-SURVEY-CONSULT/README.md

 ---

 ## Data Sources
-Here in *OT GIS AND SURVEY CONSULT* the data we use are both obtained through a primary and secondary application
+Here in OT GIS AND SURVEY CONSULT the data we use are both obtained through a primary and secondary application.

+  - **Primary Datasource:** This involves capturing data from the field of the study area like traditional surveying
+  - **Secondary Datasoure:** This is leveraging on other datasources such as satellite imagery , websites and data portals
+---

+## Contact
+Please for any assistance and further engagement kindly reach us on the following handles;
+  -  Email: otgisconsult@gmail.com
+  -  Facebook: OTGisandSurveying
+  -  Instagram: OTgis_and_surveying
+  -  Twitter/X: OTGISSurveying_
+---